nozzlegear/ShopifySharp/readme.md

 ## Assets

 The `ShopifyAssetService` lets you create, update and delete a store theme's asset files.
 Unlike other API services in ShopifySharp, the `ShopifyAssetService` has a single `.CreateOrUpdateAsync` method due to the way Shopify's API handles assets.
 If an asset has a unique `Key` value, it will be created.
 If not, it will be updated.
 You can copy an asset by setting the new asset's `SourceKey` to the target's `Key` value.

 Shopify asset's do not have an id, but rather a key string; they're also organized into type 'buckets'.
 For a liquid template, it's full key would be `templates/liquid.index`; for an image, its key would be `assets/my-image.png`.

 Finally, all assets are tied to a specific theme, and you need that theme's id to interact with assets.
-However, ShopifySharp does not currently support the `ShopifyThemeService` yet (it's coming in a day or two).
+You can use the [`ShopifyThemeService`](#Themes) to get a list of the shop's themes, or the `ShopifyShopService` to get the currently active theme's id.

 ### Creating an asset